Geology Determines Destiny

 “The ground was swelling up like it was going to burst,” said another hunter.
 “The trees were laying half over and then they’d snap back up.
 The bluffs just let go as if you’d blasted them, and boulders half the size of pickups came down all around us.
 I think I aged about ten years in five minutes.”

-I remember it was my birthday, and I was at my cabin outside Idaho City, submerged in my sunken bathtub when the quake hit.
+My own experience was different.
+I remember it was my birthday, and I was at my cabin outside Idaho City.
+I was submerged in my sunken bathtub when the quake hit.
 It wasn’t until I stepped into the living room and saw my stained-glass pieces swaying violently on their chains that I realized the earth had just convulsed.

-All this might have had a touch of humor to it, except that the largest earthquake in the state’s recorded history killed two young children walking to school that morning in Challis.
+All this might have had a touch of humor to it, except that the largest earthquake in the state’s recorded history killed two young children walking to school that morning in Challis, when they were struck by falling bricks.
 The quake destroyed most of Mackay’s tall stone-faced buildings on Main Street and even affected Yellowstone’s geysers.

-Geologists Bill and Martha could not have predicted "when" the earthquake would occur.
-But they knew "where" it would occur.
+Geologists Bill and Martha could not have predicted when the earthquake would occur.
+But they knew where it would occur.
 The Lost River Range is the most active earthquake zone in Idaho.
-Earthquakes will continue to inflict damage, but hopefully on a much smaller scale.
+We haven’t seen the last of earthquakes in Idaho, but we can hope that the damage will be much smaller in scale.

 -----------------------------------

-In the photos and video that we used for our "Idaho Geology" show, you can see houses floating down the river.
+In the photos and video that we used for our "Idaho Geology, a Convergence of Wonders" you can see houses floating down the river.
 Large trees and debris, acting as battering rams, destroyed seven bridges and most of the area’s 700 miles of county roads.
 Thirteen thousand cows and horses and other livestock perished.

 It took about 20 minutes for the water to reach towns.
 Luckily the dam collapsed in the daytime and most people had sufficient notice to climb to higher ground.
 Instead of thousands of deaths, only eleven people perished.